jm379/blog/posts/1-extending-ruby.md

 </math>

 This series converges to *π* by alternating between adding and subtracting fractions, where each term represents a progressively smaller contribution to the total.
+The Leibniz formula is very straightforward to understand and implement, but its convergence is extremely slow.
+It requires an enormous amount of terms to calculate a decent amount of decimal places of *π* accurately.
 Here is an implementation in Ruby

 ```ruby
 require 'benchmark'